 During a viewing the agent or landlord may try hard to sell the property to you.
 Don’t be swayed by them.
 Be realistic and remember what your needs are.

-If you agree to take the property on the provision that certain repairs are carried out, make sure you get this promise to carry out repairs in writing from the agent or landlord.
+If you agree to take the property on the condition that certain repairs are carried out, make sure you get this promise to carry out repairs in writing from the agent or landlord.
+You may be entitled to a refund on the rent you pay or to get out of the contract if you can show that you only took on the property as a result of certain promises that were made, and the landlord or agent hasn't followed through on these commitments.